aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getBorders() {#getBorders--}

+<b>@deprecated.</b> Please use the 'borders' property instead.
 All borders settings will be applied.

 ```javascript
 getBorders() : boolean;